webreactiva-devs/testing-contra-terrible-inigez/README.md

-# Tormenta de código: Testing contra el Terrible Íñigez
+# Tormenta de código: Testing contra el Terrible Íñiguez

 ![DALL·E 2023-10-09 18 21 05 - Pixel art of a bustling office landscape  Workers are busy at their desks, but in the middle of it all, a boss with a striking mustache and foreboding](https://github.com/webreactiva-devs/testing-contra-terrible-inigez/assets/1122071/6b4291d5-b64c-4bb2-b9ba-2b306c09ee96)